-EASY 6-ingredient Lemon Garlic Orzo with Asparagus!
-A lovely spring side dish with a pop of fresh flavors and it only takes 20 minutes to prepare.
+An easy 6-ingredient recipe for Lemon Garlic Orzo with Asparagus!
+This is a lovely side dish especially in the springtime with seasonal asparagus.
+Plus it only takes 20 minutes to prepare.

 Lemon Garlic Orzo with Asparagus

 - 3 Tbsp. fresh parsley (more to taste)

 - 1/4 cup fresh lemon juice (about 1 large lemon, plus optional zest)

 - Cook orzo: In a medium saucepan, bring 2 cups water to a boil.
 (You can use vegetable broth for more flavor.)
 Add orzo, stir well, then reduce heat and simmer for about 10 minutes or until tender.
 Drain.

 - Meanwhile, make the dressing: Place minced garlic and lemon juice in a small bowl.
 (Zest a bit of lemon peel first if desired.)

 - Prepare asparagus: Trim off woody ends, rinse, and cook until just tender. (*See notes below for cooking suggestions.)

 - When cooked, cut asparagus into 1-inch pieces.